What is the National School Lunch Program?

 Can cause a stigma

-For children who receive free or reduced-cost lunches, it’s important that this is done in a way that doesn’t differentiate them from other kids.
-Otherwise, this can cause a stigma where those children stand out from their peers and even be subject to bullying.
+Children should receive free or reduced-cost lunches in a way that doesn’t differentiate them from other kids.
+Otherwise, this can cause a stigma where those children stand out from their peers and may even be subject to bullying.

 Potential waste:

-Because the quality of the ingredients isn’t great and many kids don’t like hot lunch, there’s an inevitable waste with the program.
-Some kids end up throwing away their food, and many school lunches will ultimately go to waste.
+Because the quality of the ingredients isn’t great and many kids dislike hot lunch, some kids end up throwing away their food, causing waste.

 Bottom Line